langchain4j/langchain4j/docs/docs/integrations/scoring-reranking-models/in-process.md

 # In-process (ONNX)

-LangChain4j provides local Scoring (Reranking) models, powered by [ONNX runtime](https://onnxruntime.ai/docs/get-started/with-java.html), running in the same Java process.
+LangChain4j provides local scoring (reranking) models, powered by [ONNX runtime](https://onnxruntime.ai/docs/get-started/with-java.html), running in the same Java process.

 Many models (e.g., from [Hugging Face](https://huggingface.co/)) can be used, as long as they are in the ONNX format.